zakattack02/LLM-DiscordBot/README.md

 # Discord Bot Project

-This project is a simple Discord bot that can read messages from a specified channel and respond to user commands.
+This project is a versatile Discord bot that can read messages from a specified channel, respond to user commands, and perform various AI-powered tasks such as image captioning, object detection, OCR.

 ## Table of Contents